Game: Street Fighter V

 So Street Fighter V multiplayer has gone through many betas, but whatever they were testing never made it to the final game.
 The release was plagued with server connection failures leaving many to just play offline and earn absolutely nothing.
 All the modes are connected to the servers so when the servers went belly up, playing the game was pretty much a waste of time.
 After a day the servers did get an improvement, but then it took ages to actually find and play against someone.
 The server issues limited me to a few online matches, which wasn’t the best experience.

 “Even if the game came with capable servers you can only do so much..
 We should have gotten more than what was packaged in”

 See Video Review

-Street Fighter V at its core, is a great fighting game which is a problem in itself.
-Its just a core fighting game that is not good enough for a game of this magnitude.
-Street Fighter V aka SFV may be the newest fighter out but there are other “fighters” that pack a better punch because of content.
-At this time, its predecessor Ultra Street Fighter IV seems like a better game.
-Its not a bad game for lacking content, I guess because they told us?! hmmm
+Street Fighter V at its core, is a great fighting game.
+But that’s the problem, it’s just a core fighting game, that is not good enough for a game of this magnitude.
+Street Fighter V maybe the newest fighter out but there are several other fighters that pack a better punch than SFV and is loaded with more content than this latest installment.
+At this time Ultra Street Fighter IV (Predecessor) maybe a better game than the latest entry.
+Street Fighter V isn’t a bad game its just lacking too much.